vallieres/crawl-n-indexnow/README.md

 <div align="center"></div>

 <font size="3">
-    <strong>Crawl n' IndexNow</strong> is a simple CLI that pulls your Shopify site's URL, and submits them to various indexes to speed up the indexing process.
+    <strong>Crawl n' IndexNow</strong> is a simple CLI that pulls your Shopify sitemaps, or regular website sitemap, and submits the URLs to various indexes to speed up the indexing process.
 </font>